xuri/excelize-doc/en/stream.md

 func (sw *StreamWriter) SetRow(cell string, values []interface{}, opts ...RowOpts) error
 ```

-SetRow writes an array to stream row by given starting coordinate and a pointer to array type `slice`.
-Note that, you must call the [`Flush`](stream.md#Flush) method to end the streaming writing process.
+SetRow writes an array to stream rows by giving starting cell reference and a pointer to an array of values.
+Note that you must call the [`Flush`](stream.md#Flush) function to end the streaming writing process.

 ## Add table to stream {#AddTable}